salmansheikhutk/BookReader/readme.md

 Simple Functionality:

 1a.
 User is able to select any book.
+DONE
 1b.
 Be able to move between pages.
 2. When the page appears, user clicks a word, and the definition pop-up appears (e.g. google)
 3. You will add the definition of the word underneath the word.